Editor’s note: This blog was originally published in 2021. It has been updated for accuracy and to reflect modern practices.

 - The creative angles and messaging for your holiday marketing campaigns

-That way, all of your marketing collateral will match, resulting in a consistent customer experience across all touchpoints.
+That way, all your marketing collateral will match, resulting in a consistent customer experience across all touchpoints.

 There’s no reason to wait until November or December to initiate your holiday marketing campaigns.
 Instead, create a plan to target and capture customers with early-bird campaigns that run throughout September and October.